 Diagnosis of FIP is challenging and historically could only be made on post mortem.
 An algorithm considering multiple factors was used to determine if FIP was more or less likely in an individual.
 For many cats a combination of changes in the blood tests, especially high levels of globulins (antibodies), and abnormalities detected on imaging (abnormal fluid or masses), in a young cat with appropriate symptoms means a diagnosis of FIP should be strongly considered.
 A definitive diagnosis can still be challenging but special tests performed on fluid samples and/or tissue samples have made it possible to get an 100% diagnosis for many FIP cats.

 Only recently has an effective treatment for FIP become available.
 Remdesivir, is an antiviral drug which has just this year become licensed in the UK.
 Currently only an injectable form of treatment is available which must be given once a day for 84 days.
 The injections can be painful so careful use of analgesics and local anaesthetic treatment is often required.
-Unfortunately, the cost of treatment for FIP is high, in the region of £2,500 a course for a 2kg cat.
+Unfortunately, the cost of treatment for FIP is high, in the region of £2,500 for the FIP drugs alone in a 2kg cat.
 As well as using the antiviral treatment individual cats may need additional supportive treatment to manage their symptoms.